hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 * `email` -- delivery of message via SMTP
 * `email-json` -- delivery of JSON-encoded message via SMTP

--> NOTE:
-You should receive a confirmation message at the configured endpoint and validate the subscription.

 ### Specifying endpoints